+91 9999466225 info@anujjindal.in

 Here’s a complete guide to help you understand what can appear in Phase 2 and how to prepare effectively:

-- The Descriptive paper is conducted offline, where you will have to write your answers on paper (pen-and-paper mode).
+• The descriptive paper is conducted online, where you will have to write your answers on a computer.

-- Negative Marking: In Phase 2, there is negative marking for the objective papers and you will lose 0.25 marks for each incorrect answer.
-However, there is no negative marking for the descriptive paper.
+• Negative Marking: In Phase 2, there is negative marking of 1/4th marks in the objective papers but there is no negative marking for the descriptive paper.

 Note: The cut-off keeps on changing every year on the basis of the highest marks scored.